SarvarKh/ofn-wiki/Testing-Subscriptions.md

 With these commands you should be able to:
-- open the OC, run the placement job and receive the order placement email
+- open the OC, run the placement job and receive the order placement email immediately
-- close the OC, run the confirm job and receive the order confirmation email
+- close the OC, run the confirm job and receive the order confirmation email immediately